turingschool/front-end-curriculum/lessons/module-1/js-intro-to-functions.md

 <section class="call-to-action">
 ### Your Turn

+In your Repl,
+  - Write a function called "readTheRoom" that takes in one argument - a vibe (string of "happy", "sad", etc)
-In your Repl, declare and assign a variable named `favoriteAnimal`.
-Then, write a function with a conditional that logs a different message based on your favorite kind of animal.
-Invoke the function and run the Repl.
+  - In the function, write a conditional that logs a different statement based on the vibe you pass as an argument when you invoke.
+Try including an "if", "else if" and an "else".

-Then change the value assigned to "favoriteAnimal", and run the Repl again to ensure your conditional is behaving as you expect.
+  - Invoke the function a few times with different vibes passed in to see that conditional logic working.

 </section>